 The defendants will begin building a defense to your claim immediately after the accident.
-It is necessary to begin building your case immediately as well.
-Hiring a qualified personal injury lawyer means that they can handle evidence preservation for you while you focus on your recovery.
+It is necessary to begin building your case immediately as well regardless of where you are.
+For example, if you live in Florida and looking to work with a Tampa motorcycle attorney, then hiring a qualified personal injury lawyer means that they can handle evidence preservation for you while you focus on your recovery.

 2. Steer clear of social media

 You would be surprised to learn that countless personal injury cases have been dismantled due to the plaintiff’s use of social media platforms.
 When you post images, videos, comments, and other updates on social media platforms such as Facebook, Instagram, and Twitter, the defense attorneys can find it on the internet and try to use that information against you in court.